viking2917/ionic-epub-reader/README.md

-An ePub reader for browsers and mobile devices (via Ionic/Angular).
+A mobile-friendly ePub reader for browsers and mobile devices (via Ionic/Angular).

-Implemented as an Angular directive, compatible with Ionic / Angular v1, intended for inclusion into other Ionic apps.
+Implemented as an Angular directive, compatible with Ionic / Angular v1, intended for inclusion into other Ionic apps and for use on mobile devices.
 A sample Ionic app shows how to integrate to a larger Ionic app.
 Work is currently under way to integrate this reader into [Bookship](https://www.bookshipapp.com), a Social Reading app.

 ionic-epub-reader is a reworking of [Patrick G](https://github.com/geek1011)'s excellent [ePubViewer](https://github.com/geek1011/ePubViewer), to make it compatible with [AngularJS] v1 and [Ionic v1](https://ionicframework.com/docs/v1/), to make it mobile-friendly, and to introduce additional capabilities.
 The feature set is intended to be comparable to those of major readers such as the Kindle and Kobo apps.